 • able to present their work (both in-process and final) to the community

-• able to work with small and large youth groups
+• able to enthusiastically and intentionally work with small and large middle school groups

-• able to collaborate across disciplines and uphold a high standard of excellence
+• able to collaborate across disciplines (including flexibility, kind and clear communication, and ability to meet deadlines and uphold a high standard of excellence)

 Timeline and Important Dates